It was a cold, dark February morning and once again, my eye and facial pain were back.

 The only person somewhat clear on what was wrong with me said that I needed to have my immune and central nervous system checked out.
 Fast.
 She was an intuitive healer and turned out to be 100% correct.

-On my way to work that morning, just before driving past our local hospital, I decided I had to do something about the continuous pain that had been troubling me for the last four or five months.
+On my way to work that morning, sitting next to a cold window on the bus kickstarted piercing facial pain again on the side next to the window.
+Just before driving past our local hospital, I decided I had to do something about the continuous pain that had been troubling me for the last four or five months.
 If my GP was not going to be proactive, at least I would, so I got off the bus and walked towards the hospital, wondering if I was either going stir crazy or if I was doing the right thing.

 Pain is relative and hindsight a beautiful thing because it teaches you to be strong… the severe tiredness and other symptoms to the left side of my body were much worse than my endometriosis ever was.
 Now that I felt what trigeminal pain was like, endometriosis was lowered to a 6/10 when the facial and eye pain was a definite 10/10.
 I would even go as far as 11/10.

 After checking into A&E that Monday morning, things went fairly quickly.
 X-rays were taken of my skull, just in case the facial pain was related to bone fractures.
 When they came back clear, I was sent for a CAT scan.
 That came back unclear so I was told I would need to be checked in for a few days so other tests could be done.
 Vascular tests and another round of X-rays and an MRI scan were added to the list.

 Four days later one of the consultants came to see me, carrying my increasingly bigger medical file.
 He said, “I have to apologise to you because I thought you were just-another-Monday-morning-I-don’t-want-to-go-to-work person.”
 Hearing this told me that something was wrong.
 He said it was not good news, and that I would have to stay strong because “The MRI scan told him there was a high probability of MS.”